MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hpc/Stop-HpcJob.md

 PS C:\>Stop-HpcJob -Id 39 -Force
 ```

-This command cancels the job with an ID of 39 immediately, without using the grace period for task cancelation and without running the node release task.
+This command cancels the job with an ID of 39 immediately, without using the grace period for task cancellation and without running the node release task.

 ### Example 3: Create a job, add a task to it, submit it, and then stop it
 ```